Skip to content

 Know when to stop

-Chasing losses is one of the worst things you can do in terms of responsible play.
+Chasing losses is one of the worst things you can do.
 If you’re in a hole, you need to know when to stop digging.
-Setting budgets can help you here too.
+Try taking a break, or setting a cooling-off or self-exclusion period from the site.

 • Stay Informed